How do I sue someone?

 The court does not provide interpreters for Small Claims Court.
 If you need an interpreter you will have to provide your own.
 A judge may allow a family member or friend to help you in settlement conferences, provided they will not be a witness, are not involved in the dispute, and their presence will not be disruptive.
 However, you must hire a professional interpreter for a Small Claims trial.
 The court is not responsible for the accuracy of interpretation.
 For a list of qualified interpreters, visit the website of The Society of Translators and Interpreters of BC.

 What is the Civil Resolution Tribunal?

 The CRT offers new ways to resolve your disputes and legal issues in a timely and cost-effective manner.
-It is a new online tribunal that claims for $5000 or under, many strata issues, and, as of April 1, 2019, claims related to motor vehicle accident injuries for $50,000 or under.
+It is an online tribunal that deals with claims for $5000 or under, many strata issues, and, as of April 1, 2019, claims related to motor vehicle accident injuries for $50,000 or under.
 It allows for online negotiation as well as adjudication to help you settle your dispute.
 For more information visit Civil Resolution Tribunal.